QuestPDF/QuestPDF-Documentation/docs/concepts/settings.md

 ## Checking font glyph availability

-This flag enables checking the font glyph availability.
+This flag enables the checking of font glyph availability.

 If your text contains glyphs that are not present in the specified font:
-1) when this flag is enabled: the DocumentDrawingException is thrown.
+1) when this flag is enabled: `DocumentDrawingException` is thrown.
 2) when this flag is disabled: placeholder characters are visible in the produced PDF file.

 Enabling this flag may slightly decrease document generation performance.
 However, it provides hints that used fonts are not sufficient to produce correct results.